marcoromanelli-github/starter-academic/content/authors/admin/_index.md

 bio: My research interests include applications of Information Theory notions to Privacy and Security, Machine Learning and Information Leakage Measurement.

 interests:
-- Information theory applied to Privacy and Security
+- Information Theory applied to Privacy and Security
 - Machine Learning applied to Privacy and Security
 - Information Leakage Measurement